supertuxkart/stk-blender/ReadMe.md

 ### personnal editor

-🟢 good
+🟢 good (should work without problem)
-🟠 warning
+🟠 warning (functional/final function not defined)
-🔴 bad
+🔴 bad (no internal function but will cause no problem in case of accidental use)

 - menu:
   - STK MODE: